 Personal Accident Insurance is designed to pay a lump sum if you suffer an accident.

-Personal accident insurance is designed to pay a lump sum if you suffer an accident whereas critical illness insurance will pay a lump sum if you are diagnosed with a critical illness condition, which also includes the potential results of a serious accident, such as the loss of a limb or loss of sight.
+Critical Illness Insurance, meanwhile, will pay a lump sum if you are diagnosed with a critical illness.
+Naturally, this also includes the potential results of a serious accident, such as the loss of a limb or loss of sight.

-Critical illness plans are generally more comprehensive than personal accident plans given that they can also payout for various illnesses in addition to accidents, such as types of cancer, heart attacks and strokes.
+Critical Illness Cover is generally more comprehensive than Personal Accident Plans given that they can also pay out for various illnesses in addition to accidents, such as types of cancer, heart attacks and strokes.

 If you would like to discuss this further or have any other questions don’t hesitate to contact us on 02084327333 or pop us an email email@example.com.

 We are completely independent and have access to the whole of market.